YongoDavid/MERN_APP/README.md

  ## MERN DETAILS Description

-CONNECT mongoDB {
+PACKAGES THAT ARE NOT DOWNLOADING : npm install connected-react-router (Currently have react 19 i need react 16) npm install react-bootstrap-table-next (Same issue with above ) npm install react-bootstrap-table2-toolkit (Same issue wiith above ) npm install react-notification-system-redux ( same issue with above )

+npm install optimize-css-assets-webpack-plugin

+Done for now, when i am back i will reinstall all dependecies to thier correct version and then DEL & INS nodemodules again CONNECT mongoDB {
   Cluster has been created
   Conection string username and password i already have
 }

 Error i am getting when starting /server dev server "[nodemon] app crashed - waiting for file changes before starting..."
+(Kind of fixed )

+Webpack error fixed i will reset dep and reinstall and start over to check and fix the next error.

 i also need to fill .env.examples file with the correct variables.
 Also {